-Action Plan Measure No. Measure Lead authority Implementa tion Phase Indicator Progress to date Progress in the last 12 months Estimated Completion Date Comments relating to emissions reductions timed, enabling greater integration with Gloucester and Newport bound rail services.
-2018 WeITAG stage 1 assessment and recommended for further consideration at stage 2 19.
+Action Plan Measure No. Measure Lead authority Implementa tion Phase Indicator Progress to date Progress in the last 12 months Estimated Completion Date Comments relating to emissions reductions Station has been re- timed, enabling greater integration with Gloucester and Newport bound rail services. was considered in 2018 WeITAG stage 1 assessment and recommended for further consideration at stage 2 19.
 Improve public transport integration MCC Ongoing Bus and train patronage As above As above Ongoing Some emissions improvements if modal shift from car to bus and train 20.
 Origin and Destination survey MCC 2011 Survey undertaken Complete Completed in 2011 Completed Identified a significant number of HGV's were using A48 as a through route to avoid paying the Severn Bridge Toll 21.
 Provide information for residents MCC Ongoing n/a Information provided on MCC website, and at meetings MCC website updated.
 Steering group meetings Ongoing n/a 22.
-Target HGVs using unsuitable satnav routes MCC Not progressed n/a Included in 2013 public consultation however Welsh Government considered it in Detail Design stage in 2015/16 and will not progress at this time No specific progress n/a n/a 23.
-Improve rail services to the town Network Rail/ MCC Ongoing Numbers of train passengers From May 24 2011, 14 more Cross Country trains a day Improved public transport integration was considered in Ongoing Potential emissions reductions if modal shift from car to train
+Target HGVs using unsuitable satnav routes MCC Not progressed n/a Included in 2013 public consultation however Welsh Government considered it in Detail Design stage in 2015/16 and will not progress at this time No specific progress n/a n/a